Kyle Higashioka Player Props: Yankees vs. White Sox

 - The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in the league.

-- The White Sox's 4.70 team ERA ranks 25th among all league pitching staffs.
+- The White Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.70).

-- White Sox pitchers combine to surrender the second-most home runs in baseball (86 total, 1.4 per game).
+- White Sox pitchers combine to surrender 86 total home runs at a clip of 1.4 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.